wp-plugins/flexslider-hg/readme.txt

 `if(function_exists('show_flexslider_rotator')) echo show_flexslider_rotator( 'homepage' );`

 You can also use the new shortcode [flexslider slug=homepage] to include the rotator in certain posts, pages, widgets, etc.

+=== Gallery of Attachments===
+New in version 1.3: If you want to display the image attachments for a give post or page simply add the shortcode [flexslider] and it will automatically grab the images.
+You can click the standard 'Add Media' button above the WordPress Content Editor and then reorder the images to the order you want them to display.

 == Installation ==